 A visit to the historic Trail Breaker Kennel should top your list of things to do on your next Alaskan vacation!

-We are proud to give visitors from around the world a glimpse into the lives of Trail Breaker’s Alaskan huskies and their musher companions.
+We are proud to give visitors from around the world a glimpse into the lives of Trail Breaker’s Alaskan huskies and their musher companions on a summer tour.
 Learn what it’s like to run a kennel on a walking tour of one of the longest operating kennels in Alaska.
 Join one of our experienced mushers as they show you around the kennel, introduce you to our amazing sled dogs, and teach you how we prepare for the 1,000-mile Iditarod and Yukon Quest races.
 Get ready to see our sled dogs in action as our mushers take a team of excited huskies out for a summer training run.
 At the end of the tour there will be plenty of time to ask questions, pet your favorite husky, and cuddle our adorable husky puppies.
 This visit is perfect for those wanting to learn more about the sport of dog mushing and see sled dogs in action!

 This tour was part of our Norwegian Cruise and land trip to Alaska.
 This is a very well run kennel and we came away from the experience with a greater appreciation of life in the North.
 The staff were great to answer any questions and gave us a history of dog sledding and where the sport is today.
 To top it off we were lucky enough to play with the 6-week old puppies!!